aarontharris/Fuel/README.md

 ## SubModules
 - DO NOT create a FuelSubmodule as an inner class with references to an Activity or other things you don't want held forever.
 FuelSubmodules -- like a FuelModule -- are singletons.
 Therefore everything inside is strongly held for the remainder of the app. #LEAK!
 Instead use a FuelProvider and go nuts.
 FuelProviders are momentary and discarded once they've provided.

+## TODO:
+Don't nest viewroots
+- Unprotected - View hierarchy in Android is determined at Runtime so discovering this would be a bit of overhead at runtime.
+You can, however, turn on a debug flag to call this out when in debug mode.

+- Best practice is to not annotate your custom views here or there based on what you think they will do.
+Instead it's best to create one empty CustomView, name it "MyViewRoot" (or something) and annotate it.
+Then when you want view scoping, just insert that at the root of your tree, or at the root of each section etc.

+Don't double map singeltons
+- Protected